t3knoid/homelab/deploy_plex_media_server_runbook.md

 # 🏃 Deploy Plex Media Server Runbook

-This runbook provides **step-by-step instructions to deploy or update Plex Media Server** in your Home Lab.
+This runbook provides **step-by-step instructions to deploy or update Plex Media Server** in the Home Lab.
 It uses the `deploy_plex.yml` Ansible playbook.
 Follow the steps carefully to ensure the service is updated correctly and the intended version is installed.

 ---